The Nonviolent Struggle for Indian Freedom, 1905-19

 This book conveys in vivid detail exactly what nonviolence entailed, and the formidable difficulties that the pioneers of such resistance encountered in the years 1905-19.

-David Hardiman is Emeritus Professor of History at the University of Warwick.
-He lived and worked in India for many years, and is a founding member of the Subaltern Studies group.
-He has written extensively on the history of the Indian nationalist movement, Gandhi, and Indian social history.
+David Hardiman is Emeritus Professor of History at the University of Warwick and a founding member of the Subaltern Studies Group.
+He lived in India for many years.
+The author of The Nonviolent Struggle for Indian Freedom, 1905–19, he has also written extensively on Gandhi and Indian social history.